 2. Working items

-(a) Develop a new [UN Regulation/UN GTR] for EV retrofit systems and hydrogen fuel cell powertrains for [light- and heavy-duty] vehicles
+(a) Develop a new UN Regulation UN GTR for EV retrofit systems and hydrogen fuel cell powertrains for light- and heavy-duty vehicles

-[text to be developed].
+The Informal Working Group (IWG) shall develop a draft regulatory proposal to make a new UN Regulation for EV retrofit systems and hydrogen fuel cell powertrains for M and N category vehicles.

+For that purpose, the IWG shall take into account of pre-existing national frameworks, standards, existing data and research in its regulatory proposals.

+The IWG shall take account of developments and work in cooperation with other subsidiary Working Parties (GRs) of WP.29 and their IWGs, notably concerning safety aspects.

+Text shall, to the fullest extent possible, be performance based and technology neutral.

-(b) Assess the feasibility to widen the developed [UN Regulation/UN GTR] to other vehicle categories, focusing on [light duty vehicles, powered two-, three- and four-wheelers, trailers]
+(b) Assess the feasibility to widen the developed UN Regulation to other vehicle categories, focusing on powered two-, three- and four-wheelers, [and trailers]

-[text to be developed].
+In order to wider the scope of the new UN Regulation for EV retrofit systems and hydrogen fuel cell powertrains for M and N category vehicles, the Informal Working Group (IWG) shall examine the possibility to extend the scope to vehicles of L [and O] category.

+For that purpose, the IWG shall make a report and shall take into account of pre-existing national frameworks, standards, existing data and research in its regulatory proposals.

+In case where the scope could be extended, current ToR should be amended to permit the IWG to propose an amendment to the new UN Regulation.

+In case where members of the IWG request it or where GRPE and/or WP.29 decision ask the IWG to work on, the work for developing an UN Global Technical Regulation should be started in another step.
+Current ToR should be amended accordingly.

+.

 3. Timeline

 The timeline for the tasks defined in Chapter 2. are expected to be the following

 (a).
-Task (a) to be initiated in [May 2025] and finalized by [End 2026]
+Task (a) to be initiated in May 2025 and finalized by End 2026

 (b).
-Task (b) to be initiated [Early 2027] and finalized by [Mid 2027]
+Task (b) to be initiated Early 2027 and finalized by Mid 2027

-The mandate of the group is granted until [the end of 2027], subject to amendment and/or renewal.
+The mandate of the group is granted until the end of 2027, subject to amendment and/or renewal.

 4. Rules of procedure